Durham Freemasons Charity

 Priority Areas

-- Youth Development: Scout groups, explorer units, youth clubs, and organizations serving young people
+- Youth Development: Scout groups, explorer units, youth clubs, and organisations serving young people

 - Health & Wellbeing: Hospices, mental health charities, medical equipment, community defibrillators